 A single-action press has only one ram which acts against a fixed bed.

 A Double action press has two slides moving in the same direction to the fixed bed.
 Both the slides are assembled one in another ( Outer ram and inner ram).
 These presses are used in deep drawing operations.

 A Triple action press has two slides moving in the same direction against the fixed bed as in double-action press and the third slide moves in an upward direction through the fixed bed.

-Press Tools / Dies
+Press Tools or Dies

 As per Wikipedia

 Press tools are commonly used in hydraulic, pneumatic, and mechanical presses to produce the sheet metal components in large volumes.
-Generally, press tools are categorized by the types of operation performed using the tool, such as blanking, piercing, bending, forming, forging, trimming, etc. The press tool will also be specified as a blanking tool, piercing tool, bending tool etc.
+Generally, press tools are categorized by the types of operation performed using the tool, such as blanking, piercing, bending, forming, forging, trimming, etc. The press tool will also be specified as a blanking tool, piercing tool, bending tool, etc.